 For the numbers fields $\Q(\sqrt{2}),\ \Q(\sqrt{3}),\ \Q(\rho),\ \Q(\sqrt{2},\sqrt{5})$ and $\Q\left(\sqrt{(5+\sqrt{5})/2}\right)$, where $\rho$ is a root of $x^3-4x-2$, we found integers that do not have an appropriate solution.
 Specifically, such elements $\alpha\in\co_K^+$ are $2-\sqrt{2},\ 2+\sqrt{3},\ -2-3\rho+2\rho^2,\ 2-\sqrt{2}$ and $-2+\tau+2\tau^2-\tau^{3}$ (here $\tau=\sqrt{(5+\sqrt{5})/2}=\zeta_{20}+\zeta_{20}^{-1}$), respectively. \end{proof}

 The second corollary of Theorem \ref{Thm:o2} relates to number fields that satisfy the local-global principle for representations of integers as sums of integral squares.
-The only condition for an integer $\alpha\in\co_K^+$ to be the sum of squares everywhere locally is that $\alpha$ is congruent to a square modulo $2$ (as quickly follows from \cite[Theorem 7.4]{Ri}; for an explicit reference, see \cite[Lemma 2.2]{KY2}).
+The only condition for an integer $\alpha\in\co_K^+$ to be the sum of squares everywhere locally is that $\alpha$ is congruent to a square modulo $2$ (as quickly follows from \cite[Theorem~7.4]{Ri}; for an explicit reference, see \cite[Lemma~2.2]{KY2}).
 The integer $\alpha\in\co_K^+$ is called an \textit{exceptional element} (or \textit{Ausnahme--Elemente} as defined by Scharlau in \cite{Sc1}) if it is congruent to a square modulo $2$, but it is not a sum of squared integers.
 Scharlau \cite{Sc1,Sc2} classified all totally real number fields without exceptional elements (i.e., satisfying the integral local-global principle for representations as sums of squares) of degrees $\leq 4$.
-In a number field without exceptional elements, all even integers are represented by the sum of squares, and so our Theorem \ref{Thm:o2} immediately implies that there are no extra degree five fields. \begin{cor} Let $K$ be a totally real number field of degree $d\le 5$.
+In a number field without exceptional elements, all even integers are represented by the sum of squares, and so our Theorem \ref{Thm:o2} implies that there are no such quintic fields.
+This result was previously proved by Gerkmann \cite[Satz~2.3.2]{Ge}, but we nevertheless mention it here for completeness (as the thesis \cite{Ge} is not easily available). \begin{corollary}[{\cite[Satz~2.3.2]{Ge}}] Let $K$ be a totally real number field of degree $d\le 5$.
 Then $K$ does not have any exceptional elements if and only if $K$ is isomorphic to